egomezr/lonline_for_nodejs/README.md

 ###Dynamicloud account

 Lonline needs API credentials from a Dynamicloud account, these credentials allow Lonline to access your account's structure (Model).
 The mandatory model in your account should be composed for a model with at least three fields.
-For further information about models and fields in Dynamicloud visit its documentation at [Models & Fields](https://www.dynamicloud.org/documents/mfdoc "Dynamicloud documentation")
+For further information about models and fields in Dynamicloud visit its documentation at [Main concepts](https://www.dynamicloud.org/documents/apidoc#main_concepts "Dynamicloud documentation")

 **We are going to explain step by step how to setup your account in Dynamicloud, trust us it's very easy:**